bips-hb/bsscomparison/README.txt

 Supplementary information / R code for the manuscript
-"When choosing the best subset is not the best choice"
+"Variable selection in linear regression models: choosing the best subset is not always the best choice"

 Authors: Hanke, M., Dijkstra, L., Foraita, R. and Didelez, V. (2023) Code was written bei Hanke, M. and Dijkstra, L.